All are welcome to join us for these special services as we celebrate again the gift of God’s Son, Jesus Christ, to us this Christmas.

 The Lights of Love Service

 Christmas can be a time when we’re all too aware of our bereavements and those we miss.
 We offer this short reflective service as a chance to remember in prayer those whom we love but see no longer, those we’ll miss at Christmas.

-The whole service – lasting just 20-25 minutes – will be held outside in the Garden of Rest.
-Please go directly there and gather around the large fir tree.
-You may want to bring a torch with you.
-At the end of the service, we will light up our Lights of Love, festooned in a churchyard fir tree.
-These lights are sponsored in memory of loved ones whom we wish to remember at this time of year and envelopes, if you want to sponsor a light, can be found inside St Mary’s now.
+At the end of the service we process outside and light up our Lights of Love, festooned in a churchyard fir tree.
+These lights are in memory of loved ones whom we wish to remember at this time of year.
+Envelopes, if you want to sponsor a light, can be found in our church now.

 Festival of Nine Lessons & Carols

-Another musical offering in the run up to Christmas is the lovely Festival of Nine Lessons and Carols we hear a sequence of bible readings read by different members of our community, interspersed with choir items and congregational carols for us all to sing – making this one of the quintessential services of the Christmas period and certainly one not to be missed.
+Another musical offering in the run up to Christmas is the lovely Festival of Nine Lessons and Carols.
+In this service we hear a sequence of bible readings interspersed with choir items and carols for all to sing – making this one of the quintessential services of the Christmas period and certainly one not to be missed.